moleculerjs/moleculer-template-project-typescript/README.md

 ?
 Select a exporter solution Console
 ?
 Add Docker & Kubernetes sample files?
 Yes
 ?
 Use ESLint to lint your code?
 Yes
+Create 'moleculer-demo' folder...
+?
+Would you like to run 'npm install'?
+Yes
 ```

 ## NPM scripts